 Tennis Elbow Symptoms

-Tennis elbow can cause a great amount of pain in the elbow area when performing the activities listed above, or when doing simple everyday tasks such as lifting, gripping, or grasping.
+Tennis elbow can cause a great amount of pain in the elbow area.
+The activities listed above, or simple everyday tasks such as lifting, gripping, or grasping, can cause pain.
 The pain is usually located on the outside of the elbow.
 The affected area can become very tender and the pain can shoot from the elbow down to the forearm.

 What is Golfer’s Elbow?